GalacticFog/gestalt-fog-cli/README.md

 ## Binary Installation from Source

 Building from source bundles the nodejs engine with the `fog` code to provide a single binary with minimal external dependencies.
+Please note that you will need the [pkg tool](https://www.npmjs.com/package/pkg) installed to run the build.sh properly `npm install -g pkg`

 ```sh
 ./build.sh